AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{\sysname supports full frame rate processing.} We profiled the execution time of each component of \sysname on a 15-minute \textit{real-world} trace.
-Point cloud compression executes on the drone, and other components run on the AWS VM mentioned above.
-We use the GPU to offload the computation of surface normals for building detection.
-During recon, point cloud compression takes 13~ms per frame (\tabref{tab:system_execution_time_eval}).
-Extracting the building geometry requires 100~ms per frame; with these numbers, we can sustain about 10~fps, so with a 20~fps LiDAR, we process roughly every other frame.
-Despite this, our building detector is quite accurate (\secref{sec:eval:building}).
-During model collection, SLAM requires 37~ms per frame, and 3D reconstruction requires about 10~ms (\tabref{tab:system_execution_time_eval}).
-The former uses 8 cores, so we have been able to run these two components in a pipeline to sustain 20~fps.
-Thus, a moderately provisioned, cloud VM suffices to run \sysname at full frame rate with an end-to-end compute latency of about 100~ms for reconnaissance, and 50~ms for model collection.
+We profiled the execution time of each component in \sysname's building geometry extraction on a 15-minute \textit{real-world} trace.
+Point cloud compression executes on the drone, and other components run on our AWS VM.
+Extracting the building geometry requires 93~ms per frame (\tabref{tab:recon_performance}); with these numbers, we can sustain 10~fps.
+At this frame rate, our building detector is quite accurate (\secref{sec:recon}).
+The most expensive component is surface normal extraction (76~ms), even though we offload it to a GPU.
+Thus, a moderately provisioned, cloud VM suffices to run \sysname at full frame rate with an end-to-end compute latency of about 100~ms for reconnaissance, and 33~ms for model collection.